Kamsarakan

-Kamsarakan (Կամսարական) was an Armenian noble family that was an offshoot of the House of Karen, also known as the Karen-Pahlav.
+The House of Kamsarakan (Կամսարական) was an Armenian noble family that was an offshoot of the House of Karen, also known as the Karen-Pahlav.
 The Karens were one of the Seven Great Houses of Iran and were of Parthian origin.

 In the Byzantine-Sasanian era, the Kamsarakan were mostly known for following a pro-Byzantine policy.
 In the late 8th century, they met their downfall as a result of participating in an uprising against Arab rule.

 After the 8th century, a branch of the Kamsarakan, the Pahlavuni, rose to prominence.
 According to Cyril Toumanoff the Pahlavunis in turn had two branches: the Mkhargrdzeli, associated with the Kingdom of Georgia; and the Hethumids, associated with the Armenian Kingdom of Cilicia.